 Quick Access is a new feature introduced with Windows 10.
 With default settings, Quick Access displays recently opened files and frequently access folders.
 However, the Quick Access in the navigation pane of File Explorer displays only frequently accessed folders (not files).

-Windows 10 allows users pin their favorite folders to Quick Access so that users can access their favorite folders quickly without having to navigate to the original location.
+Windows 10 allows users to pin their favorite folders to Quick Access so that users can access their favorite folders quickly without having to navigate to the original location.
 Since Quick Access in the navigation pane appears even if you configure the File Explorer to open to This PC instead of the default Quick Access, you can make most of the feature by pining your favorite folders to it.

 At times, you might want to rename folders pinned to Quick Access to improve privacy.
-Unfortunately, Windows 10 doesn’t allow you rename folders pinned to Quick Access unlike other folders.
+Unfortunately, Windows 10 doesn’t allow you to rename folders pinned to Quick Access, unlike other folders.
 On top of that, the Quick Access will display the original name of the folder even if you create a shortcut to the folder and pin it to Quick Access after renaming the folder shortcut.

 That said, there is a workaround to rename folders pinned to Quick Access.
-If you want to rename folders pinned to Quick Access, you need to take the help of Mklink command present in Windows 10.
+If you want to rename folders pinned to Quick Access, you need to take the help of the Mklink command present in Windows 10.

 Guide to rename folders pinned to Quick Access in Windows 10

 Complete the given below directions to rename folders under Quick Access in Windows 10.

 NOTE 1: In this guide, we are renaming Downloads folder to My Downloads.